hasura/todomvc-benchmark/todo-railsapi/database-config.md

-# Postgres Configuration to deploy a Django app
+# Postgres Configuration to deploy a Rails app

 * Install Postgres.